 - Is it worth your time and effort to address?

-- Do subordinates know that their performance is not satisfactory?
+- Does the employee know that their performance is not satisfactory?

-- Do subordinates know what is supposed to be done?
+- Does the employee know what is supposed to be done?

 - Are there obstacles beyond the employee’s control?

-- Does the subordinate know how to do what must be done?
+- Does the employee know how to do what must be done?

 - Does a negative consequence follow effective performance?